 They are a feature whose sole intention is to solicit breathless gasps from your guests who arrive and depart in the absolute darkness.
 The columns, you see, are invisible in the total darkness.
 There is only the light splayed through the grid pattern, and the small throws of light escaping through the weep holes in the cap to be thrown against the underside of the cap overhang.
 A stunning feature that will, in the event of stalled dinner conversations, rescue you with the aplomb of a proud offspring.

-At this juncture--January 2012--everything on the site was designed by myself.
-But this may change, as son Ben has returned, following a lifetime apprenticeship in the shop with a tenure at the venerable North Bennett Street School of Furniture-Making in Boston's North End ( . . . in the same building in the North End for 140 years!!) and has currently set up the new shop location.
-He'll soon be far better equipped than myself to procure the designs of those decades to come.
-This would leave me of course with little else to occupy myself beyond, well . . . answering FAQ's.
-Do you understand the thrill of making one's way into the shop every day for decades and decades, puttering and absorbed and occupying oneself with the culminating process of creating tangible entities and all to the wafting backgrounds of a familiar opera that helps, in a Pavlovian effect, to disassociate the woodworker from danged near every distraction imaginable.
+With a handful of exceptions that are duly noted and credited, the products are all original designs created by Ben and Charles.
+There is no delineating specific credit between them.
+Do you understand the thrill of making one's way into the shop every day for decades and decades, puttering and absorbed and occupying oneself with the culminating process of creating tangible entities and all to the wafting backgrounds of a familiar opera that helps, in a Pavlovian effect, to disassociate the woodworker from danged near every distraction imaginable and how the last thought that would ever come to mind is who gets credit for what.
 Do you understand how quickly dementia and senility leap at the opportune void of idleness?
 Well, do you?

 Upset?
 I'm not upset, per say.
 Other than I spent most of my round on the golf course this morning pretending to be an Indian scout, foraging in the woods and wading through water hazards while the rest of my foursome chatted and laughed within the civilized scenery of a groomed fairway.
 I arrived onto each green as a host to crawling insects, scratches, bruises, and an assortment of limbs caught to the cuff of my muddy trousers.
 No part of my game residing on the fairways but the sound of my grunting expletives penetrating the canopy to reach the groomed cut like a detestable limp.
 A detestable limp.